Gluten-Free Cold Italian Pasta Salad – Low-Calorie

 Gluten Free cold Italian pasta side dish is flavorful and perfect for indoor or outdoor gatherings.
 Makes a great party dish too.

 Prepping the for the Italian pasta is simple.
-I cook the pasta to al dente because it’s important to no overcook the pasta.
-If the pasta is overcooked, it will become mushy and won’t taste as good.
-It will also be harder to work with.
+Start by cooking the pasta to al dente.
+It’s important to no overcook the pasta.
+If the pasta is overcooked, it will become mushy, won’t taste as good, and it will also be harder to work with.
 I cooked the rotini for about 6 minutes.
-After I drained it, I spread it out on a tray to cool.
+After it’s drained, spread it out on a tray to cool.
 Spreading the pasta out on a tray rather than leaving it in the colander or in a bowl will help it cool quicker, and won’t stick together.

 I’d love to hear your thoughts.
 Comment below or tag me on Instagram.
 And don’t forget to Pin it for later!

 Ingredients for Gluten Free Cold Italian Pasta Salad

 - Parmesan cheese

 - Orange bell pepper

 This post may be sponsored or contain affiliate links, which means I may receive a small commission, at no cost to you, if you make a purchase through a link.
 See my full disclosure here.